play-co/googleanalytics/README.md

 });
 ~~~

+Note that the second parameter to `track` should be an object even if it is one entry.

 Your events will be logged with category = event name.
 If you specifiy just one key in the event object, then: action = key name, label = key value.
 If you specify multiple keys in the event objects, then: action = "JSON" and label = JSON string.

 You can test for successful integration via the [Google Analytics](https://www.google.com/analytics/) website after successfully building and running your game on a network-connected device.
 Also check the console for helpful debug messages.